EKarton/Android-Mac-Connector/Documentation/Data flow.md

 # Solutions to achieve desired tasks:

-### Receive sms text from the Android phone to the Mac device
+### Notify Mac device when an Android device receives a SMS text

 1. When the Android device receives an SMS text, it sends a request to the server (**POST** ```/api/v1/<device-id>/sms/messages/new```)